Latest Sign (SIGN) News Update

 1. Orange Basic Income Launch (23 March 2026)

-What this means: This is bullish for SIGN because it encourages users to lock up supply in personal wallets, which can reduce selling pressure and increase network security.
-It makes holding the token more rewarding and promotes a decentralized holder base.
+What this means: This is bullish for SIGN because it directly encourages users to take tokens off exchanges, which can reduce sell pressure and increase network security.
+It makes holding SIGN more rewarding for committed users and strengthens the community's alignment with the project's decentralized vision.
 (Source)

 Conclusion